 Serve with your favorite SALAD.

-This post was originally posted on February 16, 2018.
-I tweaked it a bit since then like using a good quality ingredient.
-This post may contain affiliate links.
+This recipe was originally posted on February 15, 2018 (original picture below), and updated for a better user experience.
+The post may contain affiliate links.
 Read my disclosure.

 Erin says